FAQs

 The Park is intersected from north to south by a stately roadway called Chestnut Avenue, which is the scene of an annual parade on the second Sunday in May.
 We use the area on the western side of the Park for cycling.

 Within the park there are more car parks, and further attractions including a woodland garden, a café/visitor centre and an 18th century water garden.
 The eastern side of Chestnut Avenue has more places to explore after your ride, including a lake and a children’s playground which has public conveniences and a car park nearby.
 There are five Royal Parks Heritage Trails which explore the fascinating story of Bushy Park.
+All of these can be accessed by foot from the car parking inside the main Park after your ride.

 The Park is bordered to the north by the National Physical Laboratory The NPL was originally housed in Bushy House, a former royal residence, which is clearly visible from our route through the Park.